ChargePoint/react-assignment/README.md

 ### Get Creative!
 You can also extend the functionality for both the front-end and back-end.
 For example, making a more informative front-end, incident for vehicles that went too fast on the road (this can be done both in the front end and back end, double points for back end implementation ;) )

+If you've made any changes to the back-end in particular, make sure to call it out... update this README.md to tell us what you did and with instructions for launching your front-end.

 Please code in TypeScript and demonstrate your understanding of TypeScript.
 Bouns for CSS using styled-components - if you're not familiar with styled components, use whatever you're comfortable with.